ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Her E's C's L's and J's tend to have big loops.
 Her lowercase p's practically pierce the line above it.
 And of course, her T's and F's have those distinctive crosses.
 Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, it sticks out.

-Here we get a small glimpse of Emily's personal life:
+Jonas would die unexpectedly from a brief illness on 14 October 1885.
+Whether Emily worked in the store prior to Jonas' death, by 1892, she lists herself as clerk in the state census.
+And here we get a small glimpse of Emily's interests around that time:

 {{% mefig "mills-emily-arthurs-home-magazine" "300" /%}}

+It seems that Emily acted as nurse at the end of her mother's life:

 {{% mefig "1895-12-31-daily-news-p1" "700" /%}}

-In 1907, Emily would officially join the membership roll of Brookton Congregational Church, along with 10 other single women, in a ceremony officiated by Reverend Annis Ford Eastman.
-Less than a year later, her father would pass and she would make another heartbreaking trip to Evergreen Hill Cemetery in Corfu.
+In 1907, Emily would officially join the membership roll of Brookton Congregational Church, along with 10 other single women, in a baptism ceremony officiated by Reverend Annis Ford Eastman.
+Less than a year later, Emily was teaching Sunday School and continued working every day in the store, when Edward died and Emily made another heartbreaking trip to Evergreen Hill Cemetery in Corfu.

 {{% mefig "mills-emily-cvcc-baptism" "700" "img,blockquote,figcaption" /%}}